 This results in inconsistent remote time tracking data.

-For remote teams, this margin of error compounds quickly.
+For remote teams, this margin of error worsens quickly.

 2. No Real-Time Visibility